ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Basic Mode
 ^^^^^^^^^^

 Within the Basic mode of operation, the Validate button will create a core option file and upload it to the CLI-DIR directory.
-Within this file, javascript and CSS settings keys, if selected, will point to the customisation files as defined by the "option" field.
+Within this file, Javascript and CSS settings keys, if selected, will point to the customisation files as defined by the "option" field.
 In the example below the Javascript and CSS customization files have been selected.
 This will effectively create a core option file *option.myOptions.js* which will be loaded upto the CLI_DIR.
 Within this core option file the key elements pathToJsCustom and pathtoCssCustom will be generated.
 These will point to files /option/custJS.myOptions.js and /option/custCSS.myOptions.css.

 |image93|
 *Basic Mode Operation*